Oat Flour Pie Crust (Gluten-Free, Press or Roll)

 Instructions

-• In a mixing bowl or food processor, combine 1 cup oat flour, 1/3 cup tapioca flour, 1/4 teaspoon salt, and 1/4 teaspoon cinnamon.
-Pulse until blended.
-Cut 1/2 cup butter into small pieces and 2 tablespoons maple syrup into the mixture and pulse until the mixture is crumbly.
-Add 1 tablespoon cold water and pulse until a dough forms.
-Add a little more cold water if needed.
+• Add 1 cup oat flour, 1/3 cup tapioca flour, 1/4 teaspoon salt, and 1/4 teaspoon cinnamon to a mixing bowl or food processor and mix to combine.
+Add 1/2 cup butter, cut into small pieces, and 2 tablespoons maple syrup, then mix until the mixture looks crumbly.
+Add 1 tablespoon cold water and mix just until a dough forms.

-Roll Method: Roll it out between two sheets of parchment paper, then transfer it to your pie plate.
+Roll method: Roll the dough between two sheets of parchment paper, then gently transfer it to the pie plate and shape the edges.

 Video